Action View Helpers

 See the API Documentation for more information.

-Returns a pre tag that has object dumped by YAML.
+Returns a YAML representation of an object wrapped with a pre tag.
 This creates a very readable way to inspect an object.

 debug(my_hash)